matematiflo/HeidelbergLeanGame/README.md

 ### GitHub action

-In the GitHub repo, go to the GitHub Actions tab and make sure that the *build the game and save artifact* action has run properly (you must push to the main branch for that).
+In the GitHub repo, go to the GitHub Actions tab and make sure that the *build the game and save artifact* action has run properly (you must push/merge to the main branch for that).

 ![Screenshot of *build the game and save artifact* action](img/PublishScreenshot%20-%201.png)